-6. Navigate to your WIP>Kinetic folder, select index.html, and click Open/OK to return to the Hyperlink dialog box.
+6. Navigate to your WIP>Kinetic folder, select index.html, and click Open/OK.

 In the Link field, you can either type the URL of a location outside the site you're building, or you can click the Browse button to select a file within the current site.